AndieWill510/tinydoor/Options/002-the-broken-tool.md

 The cracked mouthpiece did not only prevent music.
 It taught shame.

-Many Autistic people have been trained this way by schools, families, workplaces, clinics, and ordinary rooms that never stop to ask whether the tool is cracked.
+Many Neurodivergent people have been trained this way by schools, families, workplaces, clinics, and ordinary rooms that never stop to ask whether the tool is cracked.

 This book begins by asking that question.